Metronet in Mississippi at a Glance

 About Metronet in Mississippi

 Metronet is bringing fiber-optic internet to Mississippi, one of the states most in need of broadband infrastructure upgrades.
-Mississippi has historically ranked among the lowest states for broadband access and speeds, making Metronet's fiber expansion a transformative development for communities that have struggled with unreliable DSL and limited cable service.
+Mississippi has historically ranked among the lowest states for broadband access.
+Speeds, making Metronet's fiber expansion a transformative development for communities that have struggled with unreliable DSL and limited cable service.

 Mississippi residents subscribing to Metronet gain access to symmetrical fiber speeds that were previously unavailable in many parts of the state.
-For Mississippi's growing telemedicine sector, distance learning programs, and small businesses that compete nationally, Metronet's fiber infrastructure represents a leap forward in connectivity that can help bridge the state's digital divide.
+For Mississippi's growing telemedicine sector, distance learning programs.
+Small businesses that compete nationally, Metronet's fiber infrastructure represents a leap forward in connectivity that can help bridge the state's digital divide.

 Metronet was founded in Evansville, Indiana, and has grown into one of the largest independently owned fiber-optic providers in the United States.
 The company builds its own fiber network from scratch in each community it enters, ensuring that every connection runs on modern infrastructure designed for today's bandwidth demands.
 In Mississippi, Metronet's all-fiber approach means customers never share bandwidth with neighbors the way cable internet subscribers do, resulting in more consistent speeds during peak usage hours.